 The Company consolidates Justice ("Hotel") for financial reporting purposes and is not taxed on its non-controlling interest in the Hotel.
-The income tax expense during the three and six months ended December 31, 2017 and 2016 represents the income tax effect on the Company's pretax income which includes its share in the net income of the Hotel.
+The income tax expense (benefit) during the three and nine months ended March 31, 2018 and 2017 represents the income tax effect on the Company's pretax income which includes its share in the net income of the Hotel.
+Additionally, the income tax expense (benefit) includes adjustments relating to the changes in the tax rates and effect on the deferred tax assets as a result of the recent tax law changes.